lillyanka/raghda/index.markdown

 layout: default
 ---

-# how you can help Raghda's family
+# How you can help Raghda's family

 In order to receive financial assistance, Raghda's friends have set up a [campaign](https://gofund.me/a47ed4bfc) so you can help her and her children continue to resist through the genocide.